Ergodicity and mixing for locally monotone stochastic evolution equations: Examples

 Hence Hypothesis~\ref{hyp:angle} holds with $\delta_4=\frac{\tilde{\delta}_4(2+\kappa_2-\eps)}{2}\wedge \frac{\eps}{|\kappa_1|}$ and $C_4=\frac{2+\kappa_2-\eps}{2}\tilde{C}_4+(K_1\vee 0)\frac{\eps}{| \kappa_1|}+K_2$. \end{proof}

-\begin{remark} We note that the results of this section also hold in an analog manner if one replaces the domain of finite width $\Ocal\subset\R^d$ with Dirichlet boundary conditions with the flat torus $\mathbb{T}^d:=\R^d/(2\pi\Z^d)$, that is, periodic boundary conditions, combined with the requirement that $\int_{\T^d}X_t\,\ud x=0$, $\P$-a.e. for every $t\ge 0$. \end{remark}
+\begin{remark} We note that the results of this section also hold in an analog manner if one replaces the Poincar\'e domain $\Ocal\subset\R^d$ with Dirichlet boundary conditions with the flat torus $\mathbb{T}^d:=\R^d/(2\pi\Z^d)$, that is, periodic boundary conditions, combined with the requirement that $\int_{\T^d}X_t\,\ud x=0$, $\P$-a.e. for every $t\ge 0$. \end{remark}